 "Just Keep Rockin'" was released prior to "Street Tuff" in the UK, peaking at number 11 in July 1989.
 Remixed versions of both tracks appear on Rebel MC's Rebel Music album (number 98, July 1990).

 Despite these two collaborations, Double Trouble, who were a production and remixing trio, and Rebel MC (real name Michael Alec Anthony West) were separate artists.
-Coincidentally, Double Trouble and Rebel MC will each make one other appearance in the top 150 - individually - before the year is out.

 Next week (19 March): A bumper edition with no fewer than ten new top 150 entries.
 Among them, we have the last release from an interesting Australian side project, and the latest UK indie darlings.
 You can also follow my posts on instagram, facebook and twitter.